 We are still facing unprecedented and changing times and must continue to work together to respond to the worldwide COVID-19 pandemic.

 The circumstances we continue to face will allow us the opportunity to be the best we can be, to support our neighbours and communities, and fight this health battle.
-The PCC strongly encourages everyone to keep following the advice from Government to protect yourselves and others and to keep your families safe and well.
+The PCC encourages everyone to keep following the advice from Government to protect yourselves and others and to keep your families safe and well.

 We have collected here a range of information and resources that will help you.